github/secure_headers/README.md

 #### Nonce

 script/style-nonce can be used to whitelist inline content.
-To do this, call the SecureHeaders::content_security_policy_nonce then set the nonce attributes on the various tags.
+To do this, call the `SecureHeaders.content_security_policy_nonce` then set the nonce attributes on the various tags.

 Setting a nonce will also set 'unsafe-inline' for browsers that don't support nonces for backwards compatibility. 'unsafe-inline' is ignored if a nonce is present in a directive in compliant browsers.